HEX NO. 0229 Isle of Greysend- A shipwrecked squadron of charmed knights who have married all of the goblin women

 The crystallized skeleton of a dragon turtle is buried on the sandy beach.
 The skull houses a giant leech.

 Within an extinct crater, a six-headed hydra guards its nest of eggs.
-The nest is constructed of brambles and the renains of an elf. still .earing his +2 chainmail tunic
+The nest is constructed of brambles and the remains of an elf, still wearing his +2 chainmail tunic

 Again, not great, but many of them make for some nice evocative imagery.
-By the time we reach Map 5, Valon (these map keys were not produced at the same time), You can see the design team is starting to figure out how to make things more interesting.
+By the time we reach Map 5 – Valon (different maps were not produced at the same time), you can see the design team is starting to figure out how to make things more interesting.

 * Idyllic Isles